zotonic/zotonic/doc/manuals/cookbook/justenough-re.rst

   1>

 and follow along with the following examples.
-Modify and re-execute each example until you feel comfortable with what's going on.
+Modify and re-execute each example until you feel comfortable with what’s going on.

 What is a regular expression?
 .............................